 AM Ink have picked up my horror novel ‘The King of Crows’.
 The King of Crows is a time-slip horror, sliding nastily between the seventies (where people wore flares) and the present day, where people don’t know what they are.

-In the last year I’ve written over sixty short stories and developed a real passion for shorter fiction.
+In the last year I’ve written many short stories and developed a real passion for shorter fiction.
 I love the short stuff!

-I’ve been accepted for publication by well over forty publications now, mainly in UK and US but also in Africa, and have found I get a new short story accepted at a rate of (roughly) one a month.
+I’ve been accepted for publication by well over sixty publications now, mainly in UK and US but also in Africa.
 Acceptances are a bit like buses, you wait months then three come along at once.

 My reading tastes are varied, but if I had to choose two main influences they would be the King fella, Neil Gaiman and Elmore Leonard.
 If you are thinking, that’s more than two, what’s wrong with you?
 Who would you drop?
 Oh, and for a series of novels it’s got to be Patrick O’Brian.